Ultimate Guide:

 Brooklyn Standard

 Unwind in Brisbane City's iconic speakeasy to the tune of crooning live music and NYC-style eats.
-The Brooklyn Party Punch frozen pina colada is a crowd favourite, but really, every cocktail is a party.
+The House Zombie cocktail is a crowd favourite, but really, every cocktail is delicious.

 Mr Percival’s

 Mr Percival’s overwater bar has a to-die-for view and cocktail list to match.
-Situated directly beneath the majestic Story Bridge at Howard Smith Wharves, Mr Percival’s takes cues from Europe’s most iconic beach clubs, making it feel (and taste!) like summer all year round.
-Fittingly, it’s the Spritz menu the leads the cocktail list, including the Venetian Aperol twist and a Limoncello spritz with lemon and Kaffir lime.
+Situated directly beneath the magnificent Story Bridge at Howard Smith Wharves, Mr Percival’s takes cues from Europe’s most iconic beach clubs, making it feel (and taste) like summer all year round.
+Fittingly, it’s the Spritz menu the leads the cocktail list, including the Venetian with an Aperol twist and a Limoncello spritz with lemon and rosemary.

 Fortitude Valley